edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 ## Rules {/*rules*/}

-As {{ PRODUCT }} scans your organization's entities, it will discover findings.
+As {{ PRODUCT }} scans your organization's managed assets, it will discover findings.
 Rules determine the types of exposures that {{ PRODUCT }} will create based on these findings. {{ PRODUCT }} provides a default ruleset that you can use as a starting point.

 Rules allow you to: